ralscha/embeddedtc/README.md

 ## CHANGELOG

+### 1.11     tbd
+  * Add a call to stop() when somebody sends a shutdown command.
+Previous versions did not stop the server.

 ### 1.10     October 26, 2013
   * Updated to Tomcat 7.0.47
   * Fix some issues and javadocs concerning the shutdown port